apache/kylin/website/_docs/tutorial/tableau_91.md

 Tableau 9.x has been released a while, there are many users are asking about support this version with Apache Kylin.
 With updated Kylin ODBC Driver, now user could interactive with Kylin service through Tableau 9.x.

-> Apache Kylin currently doesn't support query on raw data yet, some queries might fail and cause some exceptions in application.
-Patch [KYLIN-1075](https://issues.apache.org/jira/browse/KYLIN-1075) is recommended to get better look of query result.

 ### For Tableau 8.x User
 Please refer to [Kylin and Tableau Tutorial](./tableau.html) for detail guide.

 ### Install Kylin ODBC Driver
 Refer to this guide: [Kylin ODBC Driver Tutorial](./odbc.html).
-Please make sure to download and install Kylin ODBC Driver __v1.2__.
+Please make sure to download and install Kylin ODBC Driver __v1.5__.
 If you already installed ODBC Driver in your system, please uninstall it first.

 ### Connect to Kylin Server
 Connect Using Driver: Start Tableau 9.1 desktop, click `Other Database(ODBC)` in the left panel and choose KylinODBCDriver in the pop-up window.